refactorsaurusrex/journal-cli/README.md

 # How do I get it?

-Check out the [Getting Started](https://journalcli.me/docs/getting-started) guide.
-Run `Get-Command -Module JournalCli` to display a list of all available commands and  `Get-Help <function_name>` for syntax and usage notes for a specific command.
+Check out the [Getting Started](https://journalcli.me/docs/getting-started) guide, which includes installation instructions.

 # A word about performance